KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 ### Ingress

-Ingress is a Kubernetes API object that manages external access to services within a cluster, typically for HTTP and HTTPS traffic.
+Ingress is a Kubernetes API object that manages external access to services within a cluster, typically for Layer 7 (HTTP/HTTPS) traffic.
 It acts as a smart router or an entry point, allowing you to define rules for how incoming traffic should be directed to backend services based on hostnames or URL paths.
 This provides a way to consolidate routing rules into a single resource.

 **Benefits:**
--   **Load Balancing:** Distributes incoming traffic across appropriate backend services, managed by the Ingress controller.
+-   **Load Balancing:** Distributes incoming traffic across appropriate backend service's `ClusterIP` port (the `targetPort`), managed by the Ingress controller.
 -   **Cost-Effectiveness:** Can reduce the need for multiple external `LoadBalancer` services by exposing many services through a single Ingress point, potentially lowering cloud provider costs.

 #### Key Concepts and Components